 Photo of John K. Veroneau John K. Veroneau

-John Veroneau is a Chambers-ranked international trade lawyer and co-chairs the firm’s International Trade Practice Group.
+Ambassador John Veroneau is a Chambers-ranked international trade lawyer in the firm’s International Trade Practice Group.
 Having served in senior positions in both Executive and Legislative branches, he provides legal and strategic advice to clients on a broad range of international trade…

-John Veroneau is a Chambers-ranked international trade lawyer and co-chairs the firm’s International Trade Practice Group.
-Having served in senior positions in both Executive and Legislative branches, he provides legal and strategic advice to clients on a broad range of international trade and other public policy matters.
+Ambassador John Veroneau is a Chambers-ranked international trade lawyer in the firm’s International Trade Practice Group.
+Having served in senior positions in both Executive and Legislative branches, he provides legal and strategic advice to clients on a broad range of international trade matters.
+Ambassador Veroneau held Senate-confirmed positions under President Bush as Deputy United States Trade Representative (USTR) and USTR General Counsel, and under President Clinton as an Assistant Secretary of Defense.